 Excavations in the Couvent de l'Observance (rue Leca)

 In August-September 1994 the systematic excavation, led by Michel Signoli, took place of a communal grave in the former gardens of the Couvent de l'Observance which had functioned as a quarantine hospital.
 For the first time plague victims from 1720 were the subject of modern anthropological and medical research.
-(Laboratoire Adaptabilité humaine: biologie et culture, UMR CNRS, Marseille).
+(Laboratoire Adaptabilité humaine: biologie et culture, UMR CNRS, Marseilles).
 The remains of 216 skeletons were identified.
 As well as written reports, the findings featured in a prize-winning documentary by the anthropological filmmaker Laurent Maget.

 [Autour de la peste, Marseille 1720, 1722]